pingali/pyAadhaarAuth/README.txt

 Mostly a wishlist right now.
 By Python will help achieve a lot of these painlessly.

-1. Easy configuration file
+1. Simple api

-2. Automatic XSD validation and other checks
+2. Automatic UID numbering scheme checks, XSD validation and other checks
-3. Cross platform
+3. Cross platform availability
-4. Integration with web applications
+4. Down the line integration with web applications
+5. High enough quality to be a reference platform

 USAGE
 =====